| Caranthir had identified forty

 Eowyn nodded emphatically.

-"Are you quite sure, my Lady?
+"Are you quite sure, my lady?
 Lord Legolas may not like"

-But she stopped when she saw the determination on Eowyn's face.
+She fell silent when she saw the determination on Eowyn's face.

 Master Gelmir, his wife, Orelindë, and his daughter, Eldarwen,

-were Caranthir's last three interviewees.
+were Caranthir's last interviewees.

-and it was his job to observe.
+Gelmir, the colony's astronomer; it was his job to observe.

 He did not disappoint.